Mary Jackson (engineer): Career

 Jackson worked as an engineer in several NASA divisions: the Compressibility Research Division, Full-Scale Research Division, High-Speed Aerodynamics Division, and the Subsonic-Transonic Aerodynamics Division.
 She ultimately authored or co-authored 12 technical papers for NACA and NASA.
-She worked to help women and other minorities to advance their careers, including advising them how to study in order to qualify for promotions.
+She worked to help women and minorities to advance their careers, including advising them how to study in order to qualify for promotions.

 By 1979, Jackson had achieved the most senior title within the engineering department.
 She decided to take a demotion in order to serve as an administrator in the Equal Opportunity Specialist field.
 After undergoing training at NASA Headquarters, she returned to Langley.
-She worked to make changes and highlight women and other minorities who were accomplished in the field.
+She worked to make changes and highlight women and minorities who were accomplished in the field.
 She served as both the Federal Women's Program Manager in the Office of Equal Opportunity Programs and as the Affirmative Action Program Manager, and she worked to influence the career paths of women in science, engineering, and mathematics positions at NASA.
 She continued to work at NASA until her retirement in 1985.

-Jackson died on February 11, 2005, age 83.
+Jackson died on February 11, 2005, age 83, at a convalescent home in Hampton, Virginia.
+She was buried at the local cemetery of Bethel AME Church.